-- Stop Sticks: A commercially manufactured tire deflation device intended for deployment in authorized active pursuits ahead of the pursued vehicle.
-"Stop Sticks" purchased by Saint Paul police department are the only authorized device for this purpose. - Fleeing Prevention Device: A commercially manufactured device intended for deployment by an officer on a vehicle that is stopped.
-The "Terminator" and "Patrol Terminator" devices purchased by Saint Paul police department are the only devices authorized for this purpose.
+- 1. Stop Sticks: A commercially manufactured tire deflation device intended for deployment in authorized active pursuits ahead of the pursued vehicle.
+"Stop Sticks" pur chased by the Saint Paul Police Department are the only authorized device for this purpose. - 2.
+Fleeing Prevention Device (FPD): A commercially manufactured device intended for deployment by an officer on a vehicle that is stationary.
+The "Terminator" and "Patrol Terminator" devices purchased by the Saint Paul Police Department are the only devices authorized for this purpose. - 3.
+Officers should store the FPDs separately from other equipment to prevent inadvertent contact that could damage them or the other equipment.
+Additionally, the FPDs should be stored in a location easily accessible for rapid deployment. - 4.
+Officers are responsible for ensuring devices are in working order at the beginning of their shift.